-In the future, the wave of automation will not only affect transport companies, loan officers, insurance experts and service staff.
+In the future, the wave of automation will not only affect transport companies, loan officers, insurance experts, and service staff.
 Even executives and superiors – from doctors to lawyers to supervisory boards – can no longer be sure of their role in the future: All routine activities can be digitized and automated.
 The average hourly wage for a robot is less than six euros.
 Even in developing and emerging countries, their use is already worthwhile.
 For Ford, the stagnation of average wages in many Western countries is proof that the automation of work is already having an effect: no office job is safe anymore.

 The book “Smarte Maschinen” by Ulrich Eberl delivers the all-clear.
-For the longtime head of innovation communication at Siemens and today’s science and technology journalist, the advantages of the new, smart working environment outweigh the rest.
-In the future, we will get used to robots that can build houses, write articles, and take care of us .
+For the longtime head of innovation communication at Siemens and today’s science and technology journalist, the advantages of the new, intelligent working environment outweigh the rest.
+We will get used to robots that can build houses, write articles, and take care of us in the future.

 During the First Industrial Revolution, John Stuart Mill wrote that “there could be no more legitimate concern for government” than to look after the livelihoods of those being replaced by machines.
 Martin Ford also advocates an unconditional tax-financed basic income – and thus joins a growing movement.
 Many venture capitalists from Silicon Valley and also the head of Deutsche Telekom are campaigning for the new social benefit.
 Finland is currently the first country to test the basic income and justifies the experiment with the advance of robots.

 But maybe everything will turn out differently.
 More than 50 years ago, the “Spiegel” with the title “Entry of Robots” opened and warned of the era of automation.
 A few years later, the computer age also reached Germany, which the same magazine welcomed with the title “Progress makes you unemployed.”
 The picture shows a robot grabbing a worker and moving him to one side.
-First the revolution, then the execution?

-Automation is not a curse, but a blessing for humanity.
+Automation is not a curse but a blessing for humanity.
 Instead of running against the machine and fighting it, we should run and cooperate with it.
 Every activity that a machine can do, it should do.
 That’s why we developed it: Machines should give us more time that we can use for other, more meaningful activities.